-If you are required to register with the police as part of your visa requirements, it is an offence not to do so.
-You are also required to keep your Police Registration Certificate up-to-date and to report any changes to your student status.
+If you are required by your visa conditions to register with the police, it is an offence not to do so.
+You must also keep your Police Registration Certificate up-to-date by reporting any relevant changes.

 Who has to register with the police?

-If your student visa is for six months or more and you are aged 16 or over, you will normally be required to register with the police in the UK if you are a national of one of the following countries or territories:
+If your student visa is for longer than six months and you are aged 16 or over, you will normally be required to register with the police in the UK if you are a national of one of the following countries or territories:

 |Turkey||Turkmenistan||United Arab Emirates||Ukraine||Uzbekistan||Yemen|